 How did I not step on the snake on the way out?
 Only God knows.
 I just hope God put his hands over his ears when I yelled !@#\$%^& in surprise at the snake.

 HOW BIG WAS IT?

-For the record, that snake was 57 INCHES LONG and was over nine inches around in the middle.
+For the record, the snake was 57 inches long and was over nine inches around in the middle.